 lenstronomy is an affiliated package of astropy.

-Specific instructions for settings and installation requirements for special cases that can provide speed-ups, we refer to the documentation page.
+lenstronomy releases are distributed through PyPI and conda-forge.
+Instructions for installing lenstronomy and its dependencies can be found in the Installation section of the documentation.
+Specific instructions for settings and installation requirements for special cases that can provide speed-ups, we also refer to the Installation page.

 The starting guide jupyter notebook

 leads through the main modules and design features of

 user to directly access a lot of tools and each module can also be used as stand-alone packages.

 If you are new to gravitational lensing, check out the mini lecture series giving an introduction to gravitational lensing with interactive Jupyter notebooks in the cloud.